friquifund/website/pages/efforts.md

 ## Mentoring of young STEM students

-Lots of members in FriquiFund have IT, engineering or science related profesional careers.
+Lots of members in FriquiFund have IT, engineering or science related professional careers.
 This provides us the knowledge and workforce to run a Mentoring program to closely support young STEM students.
 We guide them and help them in the process of deciding their future, finding professional opportunities, applying for a job or preparing for job interviews.
 A mentor is assigned to the student and one-to-one sessions or calls are scheduled to discuss any topic of interest of the student.

 This program started by mid 2022.
 By the end of 2022 we are mentoring 6 students.
 If you are interested, we encourage you to fill this form: TODO.

 ## Other efforts

-Thanks to our community, FriquiFund has close relationship with some Barcelona IT companies.
-This enables us connect students with internship opportunities, and the other way around.
+Thanks to our community, FriquiFund has a close relationship with Barcelona IT companies through its members.
+This enables us to connect students with internship opportunities, and the other way around.
 By the end of 2022, we have successfully organized 3 internships in Barcelona companies.

 Finally, our ambition is to provide help in any STEM related area.
 Specifically, we are aware that a challenge some of the young STEM students face is not having access to IT material.
 In this area, we have been able to donate 3 laptops.